SS Athenia (1922): Loss

 Athenia remained afloat for more than 14 hours, until she finally sank stern first at 10:40 the next morning.
 Of the 1,418 aboard, 98 passengers and 19 crew members were killed.
 Many died in the engine room and aft stairwell, where the torpedo hit.
-The British crews were said to be famous for putting the passengers' lives before their own, and were expertly trained to handle such "events"; nonetheless, about 50 people died when one of the lifeboats was crushed in the propeller of Knute Nelson.
+About 50 people died when one of the lifeboats was crushed in the propeller of Knute Nelson.

 No. 5A lifeboat came alongside the empty tanker and tied up, against advice, astern of No 12 lifeboat.
-Only 15 ft separated the life boat from the tanker's exposed propeller.
-Once No. 12 lifeboat was emptied it was cast adrift and began to sink.
+Only 15 ft separated the lifeboat from the tanker's exposed propeller.
+Once No. 12 lifeboat was emptied, it was cast adrift and began to sink.
 This fact was reported to the bridge of Knute Nelson.
 For some reason the ship's engine order telegraph was then set to full ahead.
 5A lifeboat's mooring line or "warp" parted under the stress, causing the lifeboat to be pulled back into the revolving propeller.

 There was a second accident at about 05:00 hrs when No. 8 lifeboat capsized in a heavy sea below the stern of the yacht Southern Cross, killing ten people.
 Three passengers were crushed to death while trying to transfer from lifeboats to the Royal Navy destroyers.
 Other deaths were due to falling overboard from Athenia and her lifeboats, or to injuries and exposure.

 54 dead were Canadian and 28 were US citizens, which led to German fears that the incident would bring the US into the war.

 Aftermath

 It was not until the Nuremberg Trials after the War that the truth of the U-boat sinking of Athenia finally came out.
 The sinking was given dramatic publicity throughout the English-speaking world.
-The front pages of many newspapers ran photographs of the lost ship along with headlines about the UK's declaration of war.
-For example, the Halifax Herald for 4 September 1939 had a banner across its front page announcing "LINER ATHENIA IS TORPEDOED AND SUNK" with, in the centre of the page, "EMPIRE AT WAR" in outsized red print.
+The front pages of many newspapers ran photographs of the lost ship along with headlines about the British declaration of war.
+For example, the Halifax Herald of 4 September 1939 had a banner across its front page announcing "LINER ATHENIA IS TORPEDOED AND SUNK" with, in the centre of the page, "EMPIRE AT WAR" in outsized red print.

-A Canadian girl, 10-year-old Margaret Hayworth, was among the casualties, and was one of the first Canadians to be killed by enemy action.
+A Canadian girl, 10-year-old Margaret Hayworth, was among the dead and was one of the first Canadians to be killed by enemy action.
 Newspapers widely publicised the story, proclaiming "Ten-Year-Old Victim of Torpedo" as "Canadians Rallying Point", and set the tone for their coverage of the rest of the war.
-One thousand people met the train that brought her body back to Hamilton, Ontario, and there was a public funeral attended by the mayor of Hamilton, the city council, the Lieutenant-Governor, Albert Edward Matthews, Premier Mitchell Hepburn, and the entire Ontario cabinet.
+One thousand people met the train that brought the child's body back to Hamilton, Ontario, and there was a public funeral attended by the mayor of Hamilton, the city council, the Lieutenant-Governor, Albert Edward Matthews, Premier Mitchell Hepburn, and the entire Ontario cabinet.